 Jobs, based in the Guild of Students, can help you find part-time employment.
 Hundreds of vacancies are advertised online.
 Postgraduate students are very welcome to drop in and discuss their employment needs with Jobs staff.

 Worklink, based at the Guild of Students, operates alongside the Jobzone to provide students with on-campus casual work opportunities.

 Student Mentor Scheme

-Further information is available from the Student Mentor Scheme Office at the Guild of Students, by visiting the Student Mentor Scheme website or by emailing email@example.com.
+Further information about the Student Mentor Scheme at the Guild of Students is available by visiting the Student Mentor Scheme website or by emailing firstname.lastname@example.org.

-Each year, the University recruits a team of enthusiastic postgraduate research students to join our Postgraduate Ambassador Scheme.
-We regularly employ researchers to support postgraduate recruitment activity and encourage prospective students to consider research careers.
+Each year, we recruit a team of enthusiastic postgraduate students to join our Postgraduate Ambassador Scheme.
+We regularly employ our ambassadors to support postgraduate recruitment activity and encourage prospective students to consider further study.

 The Postgraduate Ambassador Scheme is flexible and works around your timetable.
 You only work if you have no prior study or social commitments and there is no minimum hourly requirement.
 For more information contact Emily Rozier at email@example.com